skomendera/PyMyTools/README.md

 ### Features unique to Amazon Aurora

-Amazon Aurora enjoys the following unique features:
+PyMyTools enjoy the following unique features when used against Amazon Aurora:

 - Support for statement latency calculations in `pmt_instance_report`, `pmt_cluster_report`
 - Support for statement latency status variables in `pmt_statvar_monitor`